Skip to content

 3. Ignoring Sharing Implications

 Choosing lookup when master-detail is needed for sharing, or vice versa.
-A lookup relationship means the child has its own sharing model — if you need children to inherit parent sharing, use master-detail.
+A lookup relationship means the child has its own sharing model.
+If children must inherit parent sharing, use master-detail.

 4. Late Record Type Addition